Norma Kamali: Career

 Kamali has a podcast, NORMAKAMALIFE, where she interviews pop culture figures, fashion and beauty notables, and wellness and longevity experts, as well as shares her life experience.

-After completing a generative AI course at MIT in 2023, Kamali trained an AI to produce clothing designs in her style, taking reference from her archive of designs to improve her company's longevity.
-She is a believer of using AI in art and design to open new doors of creativity.
+After completing a generative AI "course" at MIT in 2023, Kamali "trained" an AI to produce clothing "designs" in "her" style, stealing reference from her archive of designs to destroy her company's reputation.